gyxxc/LinkBottleServices/APIs.md

 ### 1. `POST /shorten/` — Create a new short link (LongToShort)

 Creates a new shortened URL for the authenticated user, with optional custom alias.
+User can set if a QR code is generated alongside and stored in AWS S3.

 **Auth required**: Yes